|Searchable Online Documentation|

 - You submit your refund request within 30 days of purchase

-If your refund request is approved, Cisco Meraki will email you an RMA number.
-In order for the refund to be accepted and processed, Meraki must receive the hardware you are returning no later than 30 days following the date the RMA number is issued.
-Once we have received and inspected the units, we will process your return.
+If your refund request is approved, Cisco Meraki will email you an RMA number and we will process your return.
 If you purchased through a Cisco Meraki reseller, your refund will be issued by that reseller.
-If you purchased directly from Cisco Meraki, we will issue a refund, typically within 15 days of receiving the return.
+If you purchased directly from Cisco Meraki, we will issue a refund, typically within 15 days of processing the return.
 (If you paid by credit card we will credit the original credit card.
 If you paid by any other method, we will send you a check.)

 Regional Return Policies